gge3/gge3.github.io/README.md

 # gge3.github.io - Personal Portfolio

-Welcome to my personal portfolio website hosted on GitHub Pages!
+Welcome to my GREN.WORKS.
 This site showcases my projects, skills, and professional experience.
-Built entirely with HTML, CSS, and JavaScript, it's designed to be lightweight and fast.
+Built entirely with HTML and CSS.
+It's designed to be lightweight and fast.

-## 🚀 About the Site

-This portfolio website includes:
-- **Home Page**: A brief introduction about me, my skills, and areas of expertise.
-- **Projects**: A showcase of my past work, including web development, programming, and other relevant projects.
-- **Resume**: A downloadable copy of my CV/resume for potential employers or collaborators.
-- **Contact Page**: A way to reach out to me via email or social media platforms.

 ### ✨ Features:
 - Responsive design that works on both desktop and mobile devices.